SaharLila/ShooterVR/README.md

 # ShooterVR

- A VR game made with Unity
+VR game created with Unity

+   The game is an Android application and can be played using VR glasses.
+   The purpose of the game is to try to survive a zombies attack and earn points.